department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 Can you talk me through which group on the right you would expect to find Shingles vaccine information?
 - When you are ready, go ahead and move the Shingles vaccine card to the right to the place where you think it makes the most sense.

-<em>(If participant makes their choice without sharing their thought process):</em>
+<em>(If participant makes their choice without sharing their thought process):

 I see you've selected __.
+Can talk me through why you chose this particular group (or create a new group)?</em>

-- Can talk me through why you chose this particular group (or create a new group)?
+In making that selection, what information would you expect to see about getting this shot?

 ### Task 6 Scenario